 Learn more about the odds of winning a disability appeal.

-For the average disability applicant, getting approved takes more than two years because of the multiple rounds of reviews and appeals.
-You also can’t speed up that process.
 Your best options are to respond to SSA requests as soon as possible and work with a lawyer to increase your odds of approval.
 Luckily, after the long wait, your first SSA check will include months of back pay.

 Here are the average wait times at each stage for applicants from North Dakota: